Large breed

 Open guide

-German Shepherd growth reference
+German Shepherd male & female growth chart

 Re-check cadence